NoemiP94/weather-forecast/README.md

 # Weather Forecast 🌞
-This project was developed using Angular
+This project was developed using Angular.
 In this application it's possible to view the main meteorological conditions. 🌤️ You can choose a city from from searchbar.  📝